ForkTanzia/MH3U-3DS-textures-to-Wii-U/README.md

 - **Python 3** — https://www.python.org/downloads/ (tick "Add Python to PATH" on install)
 - **texconv.exe** — https://github.com/microsoft/DirectXTex/releases (the texture converter)
 - **The NGRP pack** — https://www.raccu.com/releases/runtime/mh3u-3g (download the DDS texture pack)
+- **HD UI/Ultrawide UI** - https://gamebanana.com/mods/695684 (currently a work in progress, will be updated as I continue my work on it)
 - Python libraries: `pip install -r requirements.txt`

 Two ways to use this, depending on what you have.